FailAcademy/learning/adp-vancouver/_lessons/week-04/02-react-context-code-along.md

 Be sure to include:

 - Form validation messages
-- Upload input should only accept images, under 10mb
 - Data validation (Server & Client side)
-- Reset the Redux Store and the form when the Mutation is successful
+- Reset the context state and the form when the Mutation is successful
 - Redirect to the Items page on complete
 - Refetch the `ALL_USER_ITEMS` query with the updated item (Client-Side)